XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/accounts.md

     - `PayChannel`
     - `RippleState`
     - `Check` :not_enabled:
-- The account must own less than 1000 objects in the ledger.
+- The account must own fewer than 1000 objects in the ledger.
 - The [AccountDelete transaction][] must pay a special [transaction cost][] equal to at least the [owner reserve](reserves.html) for one item (currently 5 XRP).

-Unlike Bitcoin and many other crypto-currencies, each new version of the XRP Ledger's public ledger chain contains the full state of the ledger, which increases in size with each new account.
-It is thus best to avoid creating new accounts unless entirely necessary.
+Unlike Bitcoin and many other cryptocurrencies, each new version of the XRP Ledger's public ledger chain contains the full state of the ledger, which increases in size with each new account.
+For that reason, you should not create new XRP Ledger accounts unless necessary.
+You can recover some of an account's 20 XRP [reserve](reserves.html) by deleting the account, but you must still destroy at least 5 XRP to do so.

 Institutions who send and receive value on behalf of many users can use [**Source Tags** and **Destination Tags**](become-an-xrp-ledger-gateway.html#source-and-destination-tags) to distinguish payments from and to their customers while only using one (or a handful) of accounts in the XRP Ledger.